xot/ElectraOne/DOCUMENTATION.md

 At start-up or when loading a song build_midi_map is called several times.

-## Device selection
+## Device appointment

-In Live, device selection (the 'Blue Hand') works as follows.
-You can register a handler that will be called whenever the currently selected ('appointed') device changes through the Live remote script framework class ```DeviceAppointer```, which should be called as follows
+In Live, device *appointment* is the process of mapping the currently selected device to a remote controller.
+But it is a bit of a mess, to be honest.
+Here is why

+The currently loaded song maintains the currently appointed device (accessible as ```self.song().appointed_device```).
+If assigned a device, this device displays the `Blue Hand' to indicate it is controlled by a remote controller.
+Remote control script can register a listener for changes to this variable (a [property](https://docs.python.org/3/library/functions.html#property), really) by calling

 ```
-DeviceAppointer(song=c_instance.song(), appointed_device_setter=set_appointed_device)
+self.song().add_appointed_device_listener(<listener-function>)
 ```

-*Note: it seems that as soon as the device appointer is registered in this way, and a device was already selected, the registered device appointer is called immediately*

-The registered handler will be called with a reference to the selected device passed as its parameter.
+to update the remote controller whenever the appointed device changes.
+So far so good.

+The problem is that ```self.song().appointed_device``` is shared by all remote controllers and their scripts, but that Live does not itself handle the appointment of the currently selected device.
+The remote script needs to do it.
+In our case ```DeviceAppointer.py``` deals with this.
+But this potentially interferes with device appointment routines written by other remote scripts.

-Device selection should be ignored when the remote controller is locked to a device (this is not something Live handles for you; your appointed device handler needs to take care of this).
+Device appointments should be ignored when the remote controller is locked to a device (this is not something Live handles for you; your appointed device handler needs to take care of this).

 If your remote script supports device locking, ```can_lock_to_device``` should return ```True```.
 When a user locks the remote controller to a device, Live calls ```lock_to_device``` (with a reference to the device) and when the user later unlocks it Live calls ```unlock_from_device``` (again with a reference to the device).